-Judge Joi an W. Mack was a great American, and a belaver in the American way of life.
-His life constitored a synthesis of Americanism and Zionism.
-Unireveally respected and beloved by men of all shades and epoties, he was largely responsible for drawing into participation in Zionist work a new generation of American Jewish leadership.
+Judge Julian W. Mack was a great American, and a believer in the American way of life.
+His life constituted a synthesis of Americanism and Zionism.
+Universally respected and beloved by men of all shades and opinions, he was largely responsible for drawing into active participation in Zionist work a new generation of American Jewish leadership.

-it was set only a believer, but a coer, as his achieve-
+He was not only a believer, but a doer, as his achieve-

-ments in behalf of testify.
-Those of closely with him reveal him for his qualities of leadership, and for his constructs and sincerity.
-A great judge, American, Zhoust, Jew, he has left an indelible impress on the history of his time.
+ments in behalf of a sound economic basis for Palestine testify.
+Those of us who were privileged to work closely with him revered him for his qualities of leadership, and for his earnestness and sincerity.
+A great judge, American, Zionist, Jew, he has left an indelible impress on the history of his time.